Pancasila Youth

 The Pancasila Youth (Pemuda Pancasila, PP) is an Indonesian far-right paramilitary organization established in 1959.
 The organisation's name refers to Pancasila, the official "five principles" of the Indonesian state.
-Pemuda Pancasila was involved in the Indonesian genocide, and supported the New Order regime of President Suharto.
+Pemuda Pancasila was involved in the 1965 mass killings, and supported the New Order regime of President Suharto.
 Its members are informally known for extortion, illegal retributions from parking fee, and off-hand security services.